-At the start of the 21st century, the older population was putting an end to that trend.
-Among people over 65, the poverty rate fell from 30 percent in 1967 to 9.7 percent in 2008, well below the national average of 13.2 percent (U.S. Census Bureau 2009).
-However, with the subsequent recession, which severely reduced the retirement savings of many while taxing public support systems, how are the elderly affected?
+At the start of the twenty-first century, the older population was putting an end to that trend.
+Among people over sixty-five years old, the poverty rate fell from 30 percent in 1967 to 9.7 percent in 2008, well below the national average of 13.2 percent (U.S. Census Bureau 2009).
+However, given the subsequent recession, which severely reduced the retirement savings of many while taxing public support systems, how are the elderly affected?
 According to the Kaiser Commission on Medicaid and the Uninsured, the national poverty rate among the elderly had risen to 14 percent by 2010 (Urban Institute and Kaiser Commission 2010).

-In addition, many people were gaining access to better health care.
-New trends encouraged people to live more healthful lifestyles, placing an emphasis on exercise and nutrition.
+In addition, many people were gaining access to better healthcare.
+New trends encouraged people to live more healthful lifestyles by placing an emphasis on exercise and nutrition.
 There was also greater access to information about the health risks of behaviors such as cigarette smoking, alcohol consumption, and drug use.
-Because they were healthier, many older people continue to work past the typical retirement age, providing more opportunity to save for retirement.
+Because they were healthier, many older people continue to work past the typical retirement age and provide more opportunity to save for retirement.
 Will these patterns return once the recession ends?
 Sociologists will be watching to see.
 In the meantime, they are realizing the immediate impact of the recession on elderly poverty.

-Driving to the grocery store, Peter, 23, got stuck behind a car on a four-lane main artery through his city’s business district.
-The speed limit was 35 miles per hour, and while most drivers sped along at 40 to 45 mph, the driver in front of him was going the minimum speed.
+Driving to the grocery store, Peter, twenty-three years old, got stuck behind a car on a four-lane main artery through his city’s business district.
+The speed limit was thirty-five miles per hour, and while most drivers sped along at forty to forty-five mph, the driver in front of him was going the minimum speed.
 Peter tapped on his horn.
 He tailgated the driver.
 Finally, Peter had a chance to pass the car.
 He glanced over.
 Sure enough, Peter thought, a gray-haired old man guilty of “DWE,” driving while elderly.

 At the grocery store, Peter waited in the checkout line behind an older woman.
 She paid for her groceries, lifted her bags of food into her cart, and toddled toward the exit.
-Peter, guessing her to be about 80, was reminded of his grandmother.
+Peter, guessing her to be about eighty years old, was reminded of his grandmother.
 He paid for his groceries and caught up with her.

 “Can I help you with your cart?” he asked.